 Dermatological care and your private health insurance in Singapore

 Singapore’s sunny climate is a source of bliss for many expats, but the perpetual heat and humidity can cause and/or aggravate skin conditions.
 If you suffer from skin woes like acne, hives, rashes, or eczema, you’re not alone – with the right dermatological care, you can better manage and take care of your skin.
-Dermatological care in the Lion City, however, can cost a fair bit, especially if you need frequent consultations, medications, and creams.
+Dermatological care in Singapore, however, can cost a fair bit, especially if you need frequent consultations, medications, and creams.
 Ensuring your private health insurance in Singapore covers such care is, therefore, paramount.

-Rising demand for dermatological care in Singapore
+Rising demand for best dermatologists in Singapore